chainer/chainer/docs/source/tutorial/trainer.rst

     ``L.Classifiler``, the :attr:`~chainer.links.Classifier.lossfun` is set to
     :meth:`~chainer.functions.softmax_cross_entropy` as default.

-    :class:`~chainer.training.StandardUpdator` is the simplest class to process the :class:`~chainer.training.Updator` described above.
-Other than this :class:`~chainer.training.StandardUpdator`, there is also a
+    :class:`~chainer.training.Standardupdater` is the simplest class to process the :class:`~chainer.training.updater` described above.
+Other than this :class:`~chainer.training.Standardupdater`, there is also a
-    :class:`~chainer.training.ParallelUpdator` to utilize multiple GPUs.
+    :class:`~chainer.training.Parallelupdater` to utilize multiple GPUs.

 5. Setup Trainer
 ''''''''''''''''